This list is representative of the nature and number of electives offered each year.

 Professor Philip J. Ferneau

-This course is designed to provide a practitioner’s perspective on the challenges and opportunities of venture investing in private, entrepreneurial companies.
+This course is designed to provide a practitioner’s perspective on the challenges and opportunities of venture investing in private, entrepreneurial companies (or entrepreneurs seeking such investment).
 While there is no substitute for hands-on investing experience, the course is designed to introduce you to venture investing best-practice frameworks and the challenges of applying them using “real world” examples.
 The first portion of the course will focus on the challenges of selecting and nurturing early-stage investment opportunities, using a combination of case discussion, classroom exercises, and “live” deals.
 The remainder of the course will feature guest speakers and term projects that provide first-hand exposure to venture capital (or private equity) practitioners and the practical challenges they encounter.
 Throughout the term, the course will emphasize active discussion and experiential learning.
 Please note that the course title uses the term “private equity” in its general denotation, not the more specific usage to refer only to later-stage investing.
 Most of the readings and situations discussed in class will focus on venture capital investing.
 That said, many of the concepts covered are also relevant to later-stage/buyout investing, however, and term projects can be tailored accordingly.

 FUTURES AND OPTIONS MARKETS (FOM)